-I was recently discussing the new Paternity Leave for Dads on BBC Radio Hereford and Worcester & here is my article published in the Indian Magazine Kids Stop Press about the importance of Dads bonding with their new born babies.
+I was recently discussing the new Paternity Leave for Dads on BBC Radio Hereford and Worcester & my article was also published in the Indian Magazine Kids Stop Press about the importance of Dads bonding with their new born babies.

-Today she talks about how fathers can build a bond with their child and why its important?
+So here is my advice on how fathers can build a bond with their child and why it’s important.

 A generation ago, Dads were seen as primarily as the bread winners, the disciplinarians, and the people who went to work and left bonding and taking care of their newborn to their partners.
 But in the past several decades, the role has evolved into a much more nurturing, tender, involved one, and while this is great news for overworked and exhausted mums, research is also showing that an involved father is also crucial to the healthy development of their child.

 Your child’s brain is growing faster between the beginning of pregnancy and 3 years of age than at any other stage in their entire life.
 This time is often referred to as the ‘critical period’ of development for your child as it creates the foundation for their long-term positive outcomes.
 Your child’s neural pathways (learning connections) are forming in their brain during this period and the development of your child’s brain is determined by their daily experiences, with you and the world.
 Positive experiences from this earliest age support healthy brain development which then, supports future learning.
 So it’s important for both of you to be actively involved in bonding with your baby.

 While it is generally easier for your baby and their Mum to form an early and deep bond, this only means that you, the father need to dig a little deeper and try a little harder to find special ways and moments to show your baby that you love them and want to be involved in their lives.

 If you begin early you will create a special bond between you that will last a lifetime.

 Recent studies have suggested that children whose fathers are actively involved with them from birth are more likely to be